 Products & Services

-The signs and symptoms of H1N1 flu are similar to those of infections caused by other flu strains and can include:
+The symptoms of flu caused by H1N1, commonly called the swine flu, are similar to those of other flu viruses.

-Flu symptoms develop about one to three days after you're exposed to the virus.
+Flu symptoms develop about 1 to 4 days after you're exposed to the virus.

 When to see a doctor

 Influenza viruses such as H1N1 infect the cells that line your nose, throat and lungs.
-The virus enters your body when you inhale contaminated droplets or transfer live virus from a contaminated surface to your eyes, nose or mouth.
+The virus spreads through the air in droplets released when someone with the virus coughs, sneezes, breathes or talks.
+The virus enters your body when you breathe in contaminated droplets.
+It also can enter your body if you touch a contaminated surface and then touch your eyes, nose or mouth.

 You can't catch swine flu from eating pork.